donaldmunro/AARemu/README.md

     (step 2 above) just about requires this as it is rather slow on an Android device.
     This also allows making multiple quick recordings on site with subsequent post-processing on a fast GPU enabled desktop later.
-The post-processor code is in the ARem/ARemRecorder/PostProcessor/ directory with an Ubuntu 16.10 compatible binary in the dist sub-directory.
-A Windows executable will be available shortly.
+The post-processor code is in the ARem/ARemRecorder/PostProcessor/ directory with Linux and Windows binaries in the dist sub-directory (note the Windows executable was created in a KVM virtual machine so it may not be linked with CUDA/OpenCL - the build.windows directory contains Visual Studio solutions to recompile with).

     Run postprocessor -h for instructions; a simple example which downloads a recording from the default location on the device (/sdcard/Documents/ARRecorder) to directory ~/myrecordings, performs
     post-processing and uploads the processed files back to the device:<br>